Totul despre mirc !

 the channel, or transfer the channel to another user.

-authenticated users are shown in a "username/nickname [level]" format.
-A user's nickname will only be
+shown in a "username/nickname [level]" format.
+A user's nickname will

 /msg x status <#channel>